 And as is the case whenever there are a lot of options, there are bad options.
-Or more accurately, there are products that are only good for a certain type of customer.
-Then profit-minded marketers ran with it and is now sold to more than that specific customer.
+Or more accurately, some products are only good for a certain type of customer.
+Then profit-minded marketers ran with it and are now sold to more than that specific customer.

 With that thought in mind, I asked some financial experts what products everyone should avoid.

 One of the first people I asked was Michael Kitces, author of Nerd's Eye View and proud owner of an alphabet soup of financial certifications.
 He reminded me that you could argue that every product could make sense for someone.
 Not everyone, but there existed at least one person out there where each product made sense.